Teaching Traveling: Curious about how travel as a student can lead to a lifetime of inspiration and opportunities?

 TT: Love it!
 (For readers, I was on that trip to China mentioned above, and it was formative for all of us.)
 Now, Steph, tell us more about your favorite travels so far.

 S: Machu Picchu was the best adventure I went on last year!
 As part of my study abroad program in Chile (just south of Peru), we all got a travel stipend, and so the program was able to pay for our plane ticket (which is a miracle because airfare is expensive!)

 Since we were a group of 15 Tufts students, we divided ourselves into smaller groups to make our travels less overwhelming.
 My friends and I stayed in Ollantaytambo, but others stayed in Aguas Calientes (the town Machu Picchu is in).

 There was a lot of anticipation going into the trip, but I knew I HAD to go, because I did not know when another opportunity like this would present itself.
-Early in the morning, we took the most scenic train ride to Aguas Calientes, and arrived and stood in line to enter MP.
+(As much as I love Franklin Park in Boston, it’s not exactly the same…) Early in the morning, we took the most scenic train ride to Aguas Calientes, and arrived and stood in line to enter MP.

 It was marvelous!
 We were among a huge group of visitors that day, but fortunately, the weather was nice, and we hiked parts of the ‘chu.
 The most surprising part of MP were the alpacas!
 They are everywhere, and it was quite a feat, trying to evade huge animals on the steps.

 Prior to MP, we stayed in Cusco, and the altitude sickness unfortunately lingered to Aguas Calientes.
 Nonetheless, we carried on to see the marvelous curved mountains that seem to just rise from the earth.
 Machu Picchu is still on my list!
 I am still in the process of teaching myself to re-discover places and learn new aspects of an old place.